davidchyou/CRISPRHost/README.md

 General usage
 -------------
+As a minimum, nucleic-acid sequences need to be provided as a FASTA or a multi-FASTA formatted file, along with the path to the output directory.
+Additional options (next section) can also be specified.

 	perl CRISPRHost.pl -in <fasta_path> -out <dir_path> <options>
 	perl /path/CRISPRHost.pl -in <fasta_path> -out <dir_path> <options>

 Options
 -------
+A full list of command-line options are displayed below.

 	-in <path>                   [Required] A FASTA file of viral genome, mobile genetic elements, or sequences.
 	-out <path>                  [Required] Path to the output directory.
 	-kingdom <A|B|AB>            Select a kingdom (A=archaea, B=bacteria, AB=archaea+bacteria).